 What happens to teak before it can be used for furniture manufacture?

 Teak is an exceptionally stable timber once it has been properly seasoned and by far the most effective means of seasoning teak is to dry it in a kiln.
 A teak tree prior to felling has a moisture content of over 60%, but for furniture manufacture, this needs to be reduced to just 8-10%.

 Gloster have their own kilns on-site at the factory and, depending on the dimensions of the cut pieces, it can take weeks or even months to correctly reduce the moisture content to the desired level.
 Kiln drying the timber is important as it enables them to craft accurate, close fitting joints on all the furniture and thus ensures the stability of the finished pieces in a variety of environments - frost and snow in winter to rain and sun in summer.
 Furniture that is not made from kiln-dried teak lacks stability and can quickly begin to warp and split when left outside, and can ultimately fail all-together.

-Is Indonesian plantation teak environmentally friendly?
+Is Indonesian plantation teak sustainable?

 Gloster's teak plantation in Surabaya, Indonesia is expertly managed such that trees are constantly being planted at a rate that exceeds those felled and has a low impact on the eco-system.